munificent/game-programming-patterns/book/singleton.markdown

 object has, the fewer places we need to keep in our head while we're working with it.
-Before we take the shotgun approach of a singleton object with *global* scope, let's consider other ways our codebase can get access to an object.
+Before we take the shotgun approach of a singleton object with *global* scope, let's consider other ways our codebase can get access to an object:

 * **Pass it in.** The simplest solution, and often the best, is to simply pass the object you need as an argument to the functions that need it.
 It's worth